SORPC Members: $225 Non-members: $250

 The Mishima Technique also known as ‘inlay’ is a ceramic decorating method originating in Korea.
 It involves creating designs on leather-hard clay by carving lines and filling them with contrasting slip or underglaze and then scraping away the excess to reveal an inlaid design.
 The results can be quite intricate with crisp fine lines and detailed patterns.

-Participants are encouraged to bring along 2 – 3 small to medium leather hard pieces (ie: bowl, platter, mug) to the workshop along with any underglaze colours you like to work with, or you can use the underglazes that the club has available.
+Participants are encouraged continue working on projects from the previous workshop and to bring along some small to medium leather hard pieces (ie: bowl, platter, mug) to the workshop along with any underglaze colours you like to work with, or you can use the underglazes that the studio has available.

 If you have some design ideas please bring them with you but I will also provide you with a number of different designs you may choose to use.